rksarvesh/Data-Structures-Algorithms/README.md

 # Data-Structures-Algorithms
 This Repository contains implementations of some simple algorithms which makes use of Data Structures.
-All codes present in the repository are written in Java.
+All codes present in the repository are written in Java or C++.